 The word `Pitr Paksha’ comprises of two words `Pitr’ which means ancestors and the `Paksha’ which means phase of the moon.
 It is a 16-lunar day period and is an occasion to pacify the departed ancestors by performing rites to repay debts to the ancestors.
 During this period of 15 days, the Shraddha or Tarpan of the ancestors is performed on the Tithi on which they met eternity.
 Apart from this, each day is dedicated to the Tarpan of all the ancestors in this period.
-This period starts from 13 September 2019 and ends on 28 September 2019 this year.

 According to the Hinduism, the body is destructible but a soul is eternal.
 It can neither be created nor can be destroyed.
 Lord Krishna in Bhagwat Gita says, “for the soul there is neither birth nor death at any time.
 The soul is unborn, eternal, ever existing and primeval.
 It is not slain when the body is slain.”
 The Pitra Paksha rites liberate a soul from the vicious circle of life and death and it attains salvation.
 The Shraddha of Pitra Paksha involves oblations to three preceding generations by taking their names and also by taking name of the family tree or Gotra.

 These rites are performed by current generation to repay the debts of ancestors.
 It is said that ancestors(Pitrs), gods(Devas) and ghosts(Pretas) when are propitiated bestow health, wealth, wisdom, longevity and eventually salvation.